CLIUtils/CLI11/book/chapters/options.md

 ## Simple options

-The most versatile addition to a command line program is a option.
+The most versatile addition to a command line program is an option.
 This is like a flag, but it takes an argument.
 CLI11 handles all the details for many types of options for you, based on their type.
 To add an option:

 ```cpp
 int int_option{0};